stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

 ```

 This command will create a new folder with the necessary files and configuration
-to create HSpec specifications.
+to create Hspec specifications.
 The important bits are:

-* A `luhn.cabal` file with a test-suite configuration which includes amongst others
+* A `luhn.cabal` file with a test-suite configuration which includes, amongst others,
-`hspec` and `QuickCheck`.

-`QuickCheck` is a library that allows creating property tests in Haskell, but
+`hspec` and `QuickCheck` as build dependencies. `QuickCheck` is a library that allows
-more on that later.
+creating property tests in Haskell, but more on that later:

 ```
 test-suite luhn-test